DarrelASandbox/playground-security/README.md

   - Default settings in the cloud
   - A cloud service provider (CSP) has default sharing permissions open to the Internet by other CSP users.
 This allows sensitive data stored within cloud storage to be accessed.
 - **A06 Vulnerable and Outdated Components**
-  - Most applicaions include either commercial products or Open Source Software(OSS) within their software bundles.
+  - Most applications include either commercial products or Open Source Software(OSS) within their software bundles.
     - Find a solution like **Dependency Check**, GitLab, or Jfrog Xray, to automatically scan for vulnerable packages.
   - For commercial products, most major vendors such as Oracle, Google and IBM provide **Security Bulletins to distribution lists** for notification purposes.
 Make sure you are signed up for these services.
     - [Sign-up](https://nvd.nist.gov/general/email-list) for regular security bullets from the National Vulnerability Database and regularly monitor components for security issues and updated versions.
   - **Notification**
-    - Have means for receiving notifications on ptentially vulnerable software.
+    - Have means for receiving notifications on potentially vulnerable software.
     - Many vendors like Microsoft already offer a notification service, however other services or feeds exist.
     - Receiving notification is only part of the solution.
 You must also be able to:
-      - Know where to patch (what systems or software arre vulnerable)
+      - Know where to patch (what systems or software are vulnerable)
       - Have the ability to test the new patch
       - Have a means to deliver the patch
       - Ability to notify those impacted by the changes to teh system (users, customers, etc)